Sylordis/csv-reorganiser/README.md

 #### Engines

 There are 2 engines in the CSV reorganiser.
 For each engine, the configuration file is written in a slight different way.
-* The first one (id `1` or `chess`), is using a simple structure and performs only simple operations.
+* The first one (id `1` or `chess`), is using a simple and clear structure and performs only simple operations.
-* The second one (id `2` or `hyde`), is an experimental engine using a text based definition of operations, with text filters directly included in the operation definition (still in implementation).
+* The second one (id `2` or `hyde`), is a text & column references based definition of operations, with text filters directly included in the latter.
+It is easier to use, more permissive and faster than its predecessor.

 You can change which engine you are using by using the option flag `-engine <engine-id>` or `-e <engine-id>` where `<engine-id>` is the engine name or number.
 You can also specify the engine in the configuration file via the header, using the tag `engine` which behaves the same as the option.

-If no engine is specified, `chess` will be assumed.
+If no engine is specified, `hyde` will be assumed.

-Check the wiki for more information.
+Check the [wiki](https://github.com/sylordis/csv-reorganiser/wiki/) for more information.

 ### Executing unit tests